BDC Accelerates Loan Processing to Support Entrepreneurs

 The new Agility and Efficiency campaign was welcomed by both staff members and bank customers as an alternative to a system that was process bound, slow and expensive to support.

-“So, the biggest transformational impact that Mendix allows us within BDC is to match the language of business, essentially removing the effort that we need to apply to focus on the technology,” says Herman Geldenhuys, a Mendix technical expert at the bank.
 “Instead, we focus on the language aspect, speaking the same, using the same terms, having a ubiquitous language with the business people.
-So, we want to get on the same wavelength as them.”
+We want to get on the same wavelength as them,” Geldenhuys added.

 A Successful Partnership